Instant Confirmation

-Try on a traditional Japanese costume or visit with friends and family at the Wakura Onsen Festival Hall, which is filled with a variety of experiences that people of all ages can participate in!
+Put on a traditional Japanese costume or visit the Wakura Onsen Festival Hall with your friends and family for a variety of experiences that can be enjoyed by men and women of all ages!

-Nanao City's representative festivals include Sei Hakusai, Notojima Koda Fire Festival, Ishizaki Rising Festival, and Bear Gap Festival, and the festival culture continues to be passed down!
+Nanao City's representative festivals include Seihakusai, Notojima Koda's Fire Festival, Ishizaki Hoto Festival, and Kumakabe Festival, and the festival culture continues to be passed down!

-Additionally, at the festival hall, you can tour Nanao’s largest festival in full size.
+Also, at the Festival Hall, you can tour Nanao's largest festival in real size.

-Actual festival tools are also on display and the festival is introduced in detail through monitors and panels, so be sure to visit and receive the festival hall's original towel!
+Actual festival tools are also on display, and the festival is introduced in detail on monitors and panels, so be sure to visit and receive the Festival Hall's original towel!

 Introducing the festival